Cost Predictability

 boutique chain

-Let’s clear up a common confusion: price is what you pay, while value is what you get in return.
-They’re related, but not identical (and yes, that difference matters more than most travelers think).
+Let’s clear up a common confusion: Price is what you pay, while Value is what you get in return.
+They’re not the same thing, and yeah, that gap matters way more than most travelers realize.

 However, some travelers argue boutique stays offer better emotional value.
 Fair point.
 Still, consistency reduces unpleasant surprises.
 If you’re wondering what makes a five star stay truly exceptional, clarity around expectations is often the hidden factor.